Galician cuisine

 The potato is a staple food in the region, first arriving in Spain from the Americas in the 16th century, and then grown first and foremost on the coasts of the Ría de Noia.
 In Galician cuisine, neither the cook nor the recipe really matters; what is being served is the central part of the cuisine.

 In Galicia, a wide variety of sea produce can be found in traditional dishes, due to the province's long shoreline and traditional fishing economy.
-Agriculture products such as potatoes, maize, and wheat are also staples in the Galician diet, along with dairy and meat products from cattle, sheep, and pigs; Galicia's grasses are green year-round and are excellent for grazing.
+Agricultural products such as potatoes, maize, and wheat are also staples in the Galician diet, along with dairy and meat products from cattle, sheep, and pigs; Galicia's grasses are green year-round and are excellent for grazing.

 Due to the history of a weak economy, little industry, and overall a less-than-prominent position in Spanish politics and culture, the development of a Galician haute cuisine has been slowed until recently, with chefs such as Toñi Vicente gaining national attention only since the 1980s.

 Galician bread (pan galego) is appreciated in the autonomous community and throughout Spain for its unique quality.
-It is a high hydration bread, whose flour is a mixture of indigenous and foreign wheats.
-So much so, that in 2019 Galician bread was protected with the Protected Geographical Indication (PGI) certificate of the European Union.
+It is a high-hydration bread whose flour is a mixture of indigenous and foreign wheats.
+In 2019 Galician bread was protected with the Protected Geographical Indication (PGI) certificate of the European Union.